snoopy4265/personal-website/source/_posts/portfolio/ProductionPlanningDesign.md

 </br>

 ### Define - Synthesise Insights & Determine Opportunities
-We synthesized our findings from discovery into insight cards, which included observations and evidence for future reference.
-We then used affinity diagrams to group the similar insights together.

 <div class="row justify-content-center align-items-center mb-5">
   <div class="col-12 col-md-6">
     <strong>Define</strong>
     <h3 class="text-left mb-0"><mark>Insight Cards & Affinity Diagram</mark></h3>
-    We synthesized our findings from discovery into insight cards, which included observations and evidence for future reference.
+    We synthesized our findings from discovery into insight cards, which included observations and evidences for future reference.
 We then used affinity diagrams to group the similar insights together.
 The main takeaways we got were:

     **1. Our users used mainly third-party tool (spreadsheets) to collect demand and calculate high level capacity.
 Our software has gaps in supporting production planning.**